An FHA home loan provides a government-insured loan with flexible loan options.

 FHA loans are mortgages backed by the U.S. Federal Housing Administration.
 Lenders, such as banks and credit unions, that provide FHA loans provide funding for home purchases while requiring a lower down payment.
-Buyers may get into a new home with as little as 3.5% down.
+That allows buyers to get into a new home with as little as 3.5% down.

 FHA loans, on the other hand, do not require PMI because they are backed by the U.S. government.
-Additional scrutiny is often required during the loan application process using an FHA loan.
+But additional scrutiny is often required during the loan application process using an FHA loan.

-Buyers may have to bring 3.5% of the purchase price as a down payment, more if they have a credit score below 580.
-FHA loans are only available for the borrower’s primary residence.
+Buyers may have to provide 3.5% of the purchase price as a down payment, more if they have a credit score below 580.
+FHA loans are available only for the borrower’s primary residence.

-Credit requirements may also be lower for FHA loans, given other factors demonstrate that the borrower is able to manage their money responsibly.
+Credit requirements may also be lower for FHA loans, as long as other factors demonstrate that the borrower is able to manage their money responsibly.
 Each lender looks at individual applications and may ask for additional documentation or explanations.
-They are often able to work with buyers with a lower credit score or shorter credit history than in other situations.
+They are often able to work with buyers who have a lower credit score or shorter credit history than in other situations.

 How FHA Loans Work

-- Purchase your home with as little as 3.5% down payment (compared to 20% required on most loans).
+- Purchase your home with as little as 3.5% down payment (compared with the 20% required on most loans).